PriyankaShrestha/Vision_Beauty_Academy/README.md

  **Vision Beauty Academy and Makeup Studio**

 Vision Beauty and Makeup Studio is a beauty academy which also provides beauty services.
-It is owned by Mrs. Prina Shrestha who is my sister and my client for this project.
-I am going to build an application for my client which will help her to manage the classes and students, to share the materials through an app, book an appointment for a service and a platform where the students can share and show off their talent.
+It is owned by Mrs. Prina Shrestha who is my client for this project.
+The app will have functionalities such as adding, editing, viewing and deleting the services, courses, bookings and images.
+The app will also help my client to manager the classes and students in a easier way.

 - [X] As a user I want to be able to register to the app.